Employee Crisis Management

 Learn more about the COVID-19 Emotional Support Line here.

 For additional information on the department’s COVID-19 and school reopening related resources, please visit https://www.tn.gov/education/health-and-safety/update-on-coronavirus/reopening-guidance.html.
-For Tennessee Department of Education media inquiries, contact Edu.MediaInquiries@tn.gov.
+For Tennessee Department of Education media inquiries, contact [email protected].

-What is the EAP?
 ParTNers EAP services are offered to all benefits eligible local education (K-12) employees who participate in any of the state's medical insurance plans, and their eligible family members have full access to both EAP and behavioral health services.
 COBRA participants are also eligible.

 Preauthorization is required to utilize your EAP.
 Simply go to Here4TN.com or call (855) 437-3486 to obtain your preauthorization.
 If you prefer to access services over the phone, telephonic counseling is available as well as face-to-face appointments.

-EAP services are offered at no cost to those individuals eligible to participate. |
+EAP services are offered at no cost to those individuals eligible to participate.

-Worried about Depression?
 Take Charge at Work can help.
 Working with a coach over the phone, employees learn to manage symptoms of depression and stress in the workplace — so they can feel productive again.
 And it’s available at no additional cost to you as part of your Employee Assistance Program.
 Take the assessment today to find out if you qualify .

 Click HERE to learn more about this free program.